ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 A WebTransport application MUST provide an error code for those operations.
 Since WebTransport shares the error code space with HTTP/3, WebTransport application errors for streams are limited to an unsigned 32-bit integer, assuming values between 0x00000000 and 0xffffffff.
+The range of values reserved by the WebTransport framework (see Section 3.3.1 of [OVERVIEW]) MUST NOT be sent by applications; however, they are valid wire values used by the WebTransport implementation as described below.
 WebTransport implementations MUST remap those error codes into the error range reserved for WT_APPLICATION_ERROR, where 0x00000000 corresponds to 0x52e4a40fa8db, and 0xffffffff corresponds to 0x52e5ac983162.
 Note that there are